mre/endler.dev/content/2025/choosing-rust/index.md

 Imagine thinking memory safety is a political conspiracy.
 Apparently preventing buffer overflows is now an ideological stance.
-The closest thing is the [White House's technical report](https://bidenwhitehouse.archives.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/) which recommends memory-safe languages for government software and mandating memory safety for software receiving federal funding is a pretty reasonable take.
+The closest thing to this is the [White House's technical report](https://bidenwhitehouse.archives.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/) which recommends memory-safe languages for government software and mandating memory safety for software receiving federal funding is a pretty reasonable take.

 ## Conclusion